For degree, see Related Programs, below.

 friends with goals and attitudes similar to your own.

 toward a successful college career as upper-classmen serve as peer

-and all students have the opportunity to get help to support their
+tutors, and all students have the opportunity to get help to

-learning efforts.
-Not only will tutoring provide you with income,
+support their learning efforts.
+Tutoring can provide you with

-but it will also help you to build your resume and strengthen your
+income, but it will also help you to build your resume and

 Research.
 All full time faculty members have